 Natural Green Food Coloring

-We’re pretty into the clean eating in our house.
+We’re pretty into clean eating in our house.
 So I needed to find a solution to your standard green food dye.
 Our kids love eating fun colored treats.
 And even though they are great veggie eaters.
 (I’m knocking on wood as I’m typing this) sometimes you just want something sweet.

 So I went searching for some natural green food dyes

 I was able to get a fantastic green color, without all the chemicals.
 Instead of Yellow #5 and Blue #1, which is what you find in your standard bottle of food coloring.
 Maggie’s is made with gardenia extract (a flower) and curcumin (a spice).
 You get a beautiful green color.
 Not a bright green, like you get from the standard food coloring.
 More of subtle sage green.
-Which I love more anyways.
+Which I love more anyway.

 How to create green rice Krispie treats

 To get the green color, add the food coloring to your marshmallows and butter while they’re melting.
 I used about 2 Tablespoons of the food coloring.
-Which is more than you would use with the standard food dye, but it’s not concentrated, so it takes a bit more.
+This is more than you would use with the standard food dye, but it’s not concentrated, so it takes a bit more.

 Another little trick I use…marshmallows without corn syrup.
 Yep, I’m that mom that makes organic rice crispy treats…I’m OK with that.